cop-agile-sw-engineering/workshop/TDD-PRESENTATION.md

 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

-## Outside In
+# Outside In

 ### Design von aussen nach innen

-Hierbei wird das Design so gestaltet das man eine Aussage darüber trifft wie ein Benutzer mit dem System interagieren möchte.
-Man kann dies auch als API First Prinzip betrachten.

-Während der Arbeit von aussen nach innen werden auch die Kollaboratoren der Top Level Klasse bestimmt.
-Der Vorteil der Methode ist das man die Kollaboratoren gut mocken kann und die Implmentierung erst in einem der nächsten Schritt im TDD Flow ausprogrammmiert wird.
-In diesem Zuge kann man mit den Mocks/Interfaces noch so weit experimentieren bis das Design passt.
+- Wie möchte ein Nutzer/Entwickler mit dem System interagieren!
+(API First Prinzip)
+- Bestimmung der Kollaboratoren der Top Level Klasse.
+- Fake it until you make it (Mock, feste Werte)
+- Experimente mit den Mocks bis API stabil ist und passt

-## Inside Out
+# Inside Out

-## ATDD
+# ATDD

+---

-## Patterns for Test Driven Development
+# Patterns for Test Driven Development

 # Testing